h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 ### Sending Packets

 The Token field MUST change for every new SRADIUS packet which is sent.
-For DTLS transport, it is possible to send duplicate packets, in which case the Token MUST NOT be changed when a duplicate packet is sent.
+For DTLS transport, it is possible to retransmit duplicate packets, in which case the Token MUST NOT be changed when a duplicate packet is sent.

 The Token MUST be different for different packets on the same connection.

 It is RECOMMENDED that the Token field be a implemented as a 64-bit counter.
 Such a counter SHOULD be initialized from a random number generator whenever a client reboots.
 It is NOT RECOMMENDED to use the current time as the seed for the random number generator, or for the initial Token value unless that time is carried forward across reboots via a hardware clock.
-Without a hardware clock, the systems idea of the current time is likely to reset to a pre-set fixed value.
+Without a hardware clock, the systems value for the current time is likely to reset to a pre-set fixed value.

 The counter SHOULD be unique per connection, and SHOULD be initialized to a different value for each connection.
 The counter may be globally unique to an implementation, but having a unique counter per connection is acceptable.